 9. Reevaluate Your Overall Insurance Needs

-There just might be more to think about than just how to insure engagement rings — there just might be more new items you need to insure that you need to insure.
+There just might be more to think about than just how to insure engagement rings—there just might be other new items you need to insure.
 "In addition to engagement ring insurance, remember this is a time when you should be reevaluating all of your insurance needs as newlyweds," says Jeanne Salvatore, senior vice president of public affairs and consumer spokesperson for the Insurance Information Institute.
-Even consider ramping up your insurance coverage to account for expensive or hard-to-replace wedding gifts.
+You might even consider ramping up your insurance coverage to account for expensive or hard-to-replace wedding gifts.